Librarians and repository managers may engage with persistent identifiers in several ways.

 Services from the Library

 Working as a librarian or managing a repository you may have reasons to interact directly with persistent identifiers services.
-For example if your institution is a DataCite customer you may register DOIs on behalf of researchers at your institution, sometimes this is done manually through DataCite’s Fabrica platform or through a repository or CRIS system using an API.
+For example if your institution is a DataCite customer you may register DOIs on behalf of researchers at your institution, sometimes this is done manually through DataCite’s Fabrica platform or through a repository or Research Information System (RIS) using an API.

 Some institutions are also members of Crossref and often it is staff within the library who register content with Crossref.
-Staff within the library may also manage the institution’s ORCID membership.
+Library staff may also manage the institution’s ORCID membership.

 Interacting with Researchers